|BI 101||General Biology I||Fall* and Spring|

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.

-- In addition to your course work you are urged to gain some experience in medicine either during the school year or over the summer.
+- In addition to your course work you are urged to gain some experiences in healthcare through shadowing as well as gain significant community service experiences either during the school year or over the summer.

 Special Programs in Medicine